Skin Cancer Facts

 - Follow the Slip!
 Slop!
 Slap!® and Wrap! rules:

 - Slop on sunscreen: Use sunscreen and lip balm with broad spectrum protection and a sun protection factor (SPF) of 30 or higher.
 Apply a generous amount of sunscreen (about a palmful) to unprotected skin at least 30 minutes before outdoor activities.
 Reapply every 2 hours and after swimming, toweling dry, or sweating.
-Use sunscreen even on hazy or overcast days.

 - Slap on a hat: Cover your head with a wide-brimmed hat, shading your face, ears, and neck.
 If you choose a baseball cap, remember to protect your ears and neck with sunscreen.